Private lakeside retreat

 While staying at the camp, you'll have an excellent chance to see and hear loons, deer, moose, eagles, partridge, racoons, owls, and many other Maine critters.
 I can almost guarantee that you will hear and see loons if you stay at the cabin in the summer.
 Often, the loons call to each other during the evening hours, and their calls sounds like a lonely coyote howl.
 Loons spend most of the year on Maine's lakes and ponds, and migrate to the coast during the winter months.

 People often ask me if they will see bears while staying at the cabin.
 There are bears in the area, but you would be extremely lucky to see one.
-I have seen three bears since 2001.
-And these bears were over 40 miles away from the cabin.
+I have seen four bears since 2001.
+And each of these bears were over 40 miles away from the cabin.

 Accessing the Camp

 This rustic, lakeside camp is accessible by dirt road from route 9.
 I personally maintain a majority of this dirt road.
 Guests should not drive a sports car on this road.
 I drive my car on this road, but guests will need to drive slowly in places.
 The road does get washed out during heavy rains.
 After 4 miles of dirt roads, you need to park your vehicle and hike for 10 minutes along a beautiful walking trail to the camp.
+A backpack for carrying your gear is highly encouraged, as are comfortable shoes.
 The trails winds through a mature spruce, cedar, and pine forest as it approaches the peninsula on the lake.

 Note - the dirt road is closed to vehicles from April 1 - May 15.
 Pedestrians and mountain bikers may use the road, however.